tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 We implemented our task and surveys on Qualtrics, and recruited participants through Amazon Mechanical Turk.
-In Experiment 1, 252 participants were intially recruited, but data from 17 participants were corrupted due to experimenter error, leaving a final sample of 235 participants.
+In Experiment 1, 252 participants were initially recruited, but data from 17 participants were corrupted due to experimenter error, leaving a final sample of 235 participants.
 Most participants (76%) reported using a calculator to complete the task.